rxweb/rxweb/docs/reactive-form-validators/validation-decorators/lessThan.md

 ---
 title: lessThan
-description: Less than validation decorator will allow the user to enter only that value which is less than the value in the pre defined field.
+description: Less than validation  {{validatorType}}  will allow the user to enter only that value which is less than the value in the pre defined field.
 author: rxcontributortwo

 ---